-Religious and School Holidays
+Religious and Cultural Holidays

 - No homework will be given over the five seasonal breaks: fall break, Thanksgiving break, December break, February break, and April break.

 - We believe that students who are absent from school due to religious and cultural holidays should be supported in the observation of their faith traditions.

 - Teachers have the responsibility to plan curriculum to ensure that information presented during major religious and cultural holidays can be easily obtained by students upon their return.
 In cases where students may not have time to complete work during their absence, these assignments will have alternate deadlines that are, at the earliest, after the weekend that follows the major religious or cultural holiday.

 - Students or parents/caregivers have the responsibility to give timely prior notification of absences to teachers and office staff.
 This can be done in person or via email.

 - When students are absent from school on test or quiz days due to religious and cultural obligations, reasonable make-up dates need to be set by faculty and students together.
 Students should be given sufficient time to make up for their missed days.